Maui Now: December 06, 2017 Weather Forecast

 East Maui

-Today: Partly sunny, with a high near 78.
-Northwest wind around 10 mph becoming east in the afternoon.

-Tonight: A 20 percent chance of showers before midnight.
-Partly cloudy, with a low around 52.
-North northeast wind around 6 mph becoming west northwest in the evening.
+Today: A 20 percent chance of showers before midnight.
+Mostly clear, with a low around 52.
+West northwest wind around 6 mph.

 Lanai City

-Today: Mostly sunny, with a high near 72.
-Breezy, with a northeast wind 8 to 15 mph becoming west in the afternoon.
-Winds could gust as high as 21 mph.

-Tonight: Mostly clear, with a low around 56.
-North northeast wind around 8 mph.
+Today: Mostly clear, with a low around 56.
+North northeast wind around 7 mph.

 Kaunakakai

-Today: Mostly sunny, with a high near 77.
-Northeast wind around 8 mph becoming west in the afternoon.

-Tonight: Mostly clear, with a low around 60.
-East northeast wind around 8 mph.
+Today: Mostly clear, with a low around 60.
+East northeast wind around 7 mph.

 Synopsis

-Light winds and cool, dry weather will prevail into Thursday as a ridge of high pressure moves over the islands later today.
+Light winds and cool, dry weather will prevail into Thursday with a ridge of high pressure over the islands.
 A front stalling north of the islands Thursday night and Friday will bring a slight increase in mainly windward showers as light winds continue.
 Another cold front is expected on Saturday, bringing a brief period of showers, increasing winds, and a reinforcing shot of cool, dry air.
 Winds will diminish Sunday and Monday as mostly dry weather persists.

 Data Courtesy of NOAA.gov